bitrix24/b24restdocs/api-reference/crm/deals/user-defined-fields/crm-deal-userfield-add.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not indicated
+- parameter requirements are not specified
-- examples (in other languages) are missing
+- examples are missing (in other languages)
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing
 - text needs adjustments to fit the overall format
 - link to the yet-to-be-created page is not specified